SFI, FIA & SNELL TAG GUIDE

 FIA certification tags now, are always accompanied with a security, hologram sticker - designed to makes it harder to counterfeit the product.
 Each hologram is unique to that one item.
 The most up-to-date FIA homologations have gold hologram stickers, the previous generation was silver.

 SFI SAFETY APPAREL as yet, have no expiration dates, although we understand this could be changing and we will keep you posted.
+The SFI does update its safety standards, yet not on any regular basis.
+In general, manufacturers are informed of the updates plus how & when to- comply.

-KNOW YOUR TAGS and where to find them, plus never remove them!
-The tags with their expirations dates are created for your safety.
-The certifications groups will revise their testing requirements as they must adjust to the latest innovations, technology, materials, racing series, new safety hazards, and increased speeds.
+The safety, certifications organizations will revise their testing requirements when they see fit.
+Adjusting to the latest innovations, technology, materials, racing series, new safety hazards, and increased speeds.